Vera Bradley: Advertising and Expansion

-In an attempt to appeal to millennial buyers, who perceived the goods as not pertinent to their lifestyles, the brand was refreshed.
-The logo was updated, goods made of microfiber and leather were introduced, technical accessories such as bags with grommets and pockets for charging electrical devices and computer and tablet bags were made, and advertising was done on Hulu, Pandora Radio, and Spotify as well as in Glamour and InStyle magazines.
+Advertising was done on Hulu, Pandora Radio, and Spotify as well as in Glamour and InStyle magazines.
 Licensing deals were made with other companies to use Vera Bradley designs on their goods.
 The initial "#itsgoodtobeagirl" campaign was perceived as patronizing and old-fashioned, but was quickly amended to portray women in active, unusual jobs and promoted the company's image as being socially conscious.

 In 2019, the company purchased a 75% stakeholder share in Creative Genius, parent company of Pura Vida Bracelets, a bracelet company based in La Jolla, California.
 They have the option to purchase the remainder of the company in 2024.

+Corporate

+In March 2026, the company named Ian Bickley as the company's new CEO and Chairman.
+Bickely, who has been with the company for over 24 years, previously served as Executive Chairman.

-Overseas production expansion
+Overseas Production Expansion

 Circa 2007, the company started to employ overseas manufacturing to lower costs and keep up with demand.
 As a result, several US-based sewing companies, including Superior Sample, Phoenix Sewing, and one of their oldest partners, KAM Manufacturing, had to reduce their workforce or close their facilities altogether.
-In 2008, customers started to aggressively inquire about where their products were being made, after making online complaints that the labeling said China instead of the US.
-When they were directed to the company's website, it stated that most products were manufactured within 90 minutes distance from the Fort Wayne area, and a company representative said that production fluctuates at locations according to consumer demand.
+In 2008, customers started to aggressively inquire about where their products were being made, after making online complaints that the labeling said China instead of the United States.
+When they were directed to the company's website, it stated that most products were manufactured within 90 minutes from the Fort Wayne area, and a company representative said that production fluctuates at locations according to consumer demand.

 The company has expressed concern regarding potential difficulty in dealing with tariffs the Trump administration has considered on goods imported from China.
 In a 2018 letter to United States Trade Representative Robert Lighthizer, Steve Bohman, the Vice President of Global Sourcing for Vera Bradley, stated that "Between 2014 and our expectations for 2019, we will have reduced our China-based production from approximately 95% to under 50%, a r." but "In approximately 21% of our categories, there is not a viable alternative supply outside of China."
 The letter requested the removal of the category of import tariffs that would affect their products.
 A retail analyst stated that if the tariffs remained, it would provide an incentive to move production of the goods to yet another country instead of bringing production back into the US, due to a lack of sewing companies based in the US.
 The company had already started moving production from China to Myanmar, Cambodia and Vietnam, but due to the tariff issue, sped up the move to the other manufacturing locations.